uhmfleamarket/postr/index.md

 Directed from the Home Page, user able to view its profile, meeting history, past post, creating new post, and contact admin.
 ![](images/userprofilepage2.png)

-Furthermore, user able to add item to sell.
+User will be able to add item to sell.
 ![](images/add_item.png)

 By clicking on the Messages button in the top right of several of the pages, you reach a DM feature with other users.
 ![](images/messages1.png)

 # Developer Guide